Lucy Beaumont (comedian): Career

 Beaumont had a brief acting career, touring with Hull Truck Theatre, York Theatre Royal and West Yorkshire Playhouse.
 She switched to comedy after she had initially tried it in an attempt to conquer stage fright and was inspired by her sitcom-like life in Hull.
-In 2009, she took part in the BBC's Northern Laughs programme, where she was mentored by Jeremy Dyson.
+In 2009, she took part in the BBC's Northern Laughs programme, in which she was mentored by Jeremy Dyson.

 Beaumont is known for her observational comedy about her home city of Hull including the local dialect and food such as patties and chip spice.
 Her on-stage persona delivers deadpan anecdotes and has been described as "ditzily naïve".

 Her first gig was for the 2011 So You Think You're Funny competition, for which she would later become a finalist.

-She co-wrote and starred in the radio sitcom To Hull and Back, starring fellow Hull actor Maureen Lipman.
+Beaumont co-wrote and starred in the radio sitcom To Hull and Back, starring fellow Hull actor Maureen Lipman.
 The sitcom started with a pilot on BBC Radio 2 in 2014, and a full series was ordered.
 Three series of the show were broadcast between 2015 and 2018.
 She wrote an article in The Guardian about Hull in 2015 as it prepared to be UK City of Culture.
 In 2017, Beaumont presented the BBC Two documentary Welcome to Hull – City of Culture 2017.
 Beaumont is also the narrator in the 2018 BBC documentary Hull's Headscarf Heroes about Lillian Bilocca and the 1968 Triple Trawler Disaster.
 Beaumont said that the story moved her especially because her grandparents and their families were "born and bred in the fishing community on [Hull's] Hessle Road."

 In 2013, Beaumont won the Chortle Award for Best Newcomer and appeared on BBC Three's Live at the Electric.
-She presented her show We Can Twerk it Out at the Edinburgh Festival Fringe in 2014 nominated for that year's Best Newcomer Award.
+She presented her show We Can Twerk It Out at the Edinburgh Festival Fringe in 2014 nominated for that year's Best Newcomer Award.

-She was a guest on Dave's Alan Davies: As Yet Untitled in 2015 and on the BBC Two panel quiz show QI in 2016.
-She has been a regular guest on Dave panel show Jon Richardson: Ultimate Worrier, hosted by her husband Jon Richardson, in 2018 and 2019.
+Beaumont was a guest on Dave's Alan Davies: As Yet Untitled in 2015 and on the BBC Two panel quiz show QI in 2016.
+She has been a regular guest on the Dave panel show Jon Richardson: Ultimate Worrier, hosted by her husband Jon Richardson, in 2018 and 2019.

 In 2019, Beaumont returned to the Edinburgh Festival with her show Space Mam, which she also took on tour in the UK.